MyCryptoCheckout/wordpress/readme.txt

 3. Check that your account looks ok
 4. Visit the currencies tab
 5. Set up one or more currencies
-6. Visit your WooCommerce payment gateway settings
+6. Visit your WooCommerce payment gateway settings.
+The instructions included in receipt e-mails are taken from the WC MCC gateway instructions text boxes.
-7. Visit your EasyDigitalDownloads payment gateway settings
+7. Visit your EasyDigitalDownloads payment gateway settings.
+The instructions included in receipt e-mails can be included using the {mcc_instructions} e-mail tag.
+The text is taken from the EDD MCC payment gateway instructions text boxes.

 To configure EDD, edit your purchase receipt e-mail and add the {mcc_instructions} tag.